VasilisPappas/SQL/Examples.md

 > (Obviously) 'group by songs.album_id' gives the same result...
 The magic power of '=' :)

-## 13) Extract the characteristics of the album with the longest duration:
+## 13) Extract the characteristics of the album with the longest duration along with the name of the artist:
 <pre>select albums.name as Album, artists.name Artist, albums.release_year year, sum(songs.length) as 'Duration of Album'
 from artists
 join albums on artists.id=albums.artist_id